|

 very difficult to measure on a car.

-Using a complex, multi-layered model with many non-linear
+Using complex, multi-layered physics and driver models with many non-linear

 components, and performing hundreds of thousands of calculations